robinrendle/robinrendle.com/_posts/2018-08-29-songs-for-a-writers-cabin.md

 title: Songs for a Writer’s Cabin
 date: 2018-08-29 18:47:00 -07:00
 tags:
-- music
-- cabin
+  - personal
 city: San Francisco
 country: California
+extract:
-extract: Pretty much everything I’ve ever published and every line of code I’ve ever written has been typed whilst listening to this playlist.
+  Pretty much everything I’ve ever published and every line of code I’ve ever written has been typed whilst listening to this playlist.
 ---